Whole Life Insurance for Children: Beyond Protection to Financial Empowerment

 • Etc.

-However, with a properly funded whole life insurance policy and the proper education about money and finances, buying life insurance for children is one of the best gifts a parent can buy for their kids.
+With a properly funded whole life insurance policy and the proper education about money and finances, buying life insurance for children is one of the best gifts a parent can buy for their kids.

 Alternatives to Dividend Paying Whole Life Insurance for Children

+Most grandparents choose the Gerber Grow Up Plan for their grandchildren simply because that is how they are marketed.
 And the majority of parents buy life insurance on their kids as a term life child rider.
 The reasoning is, if my insured child dies at least I can pay for the funeral.

 Child Term Rider vs Gerber Grow-Up Plan